DanielTeale/CalorieCounter/caloriecounter/README.md

 * Stores records persistently across sessions
 * Returns records to user in easier to read format
 * Allows user to set goals and compares their progress to their goal
+* Encourage users to set realistic and healthy goals

 ## Instructions